ML4AU/Intro-to-HPC-for-ML-on-M3/_episodes/05-How-do-I-ask-for-resources.md

 ## Requesting compute resources on the command line
 Here, we assume you have ssh'd into M3 using a terminal, or are running a terminal on the login node with Strudel2.
+While GUI interfaces exist for accessing HPC, traditionally HPC access is provided via the command line, and using Linux.
-Traditionally, HPC is accessible via a Linux terminal, so it's important to understand how to request resources this way, and how to query the HPC for your requests.
+It's important to understand how to request resources on the command line, and how to query the HPC for your requests.

 You will remember from earlier than the cluster is shared among many users, and so there is a scheduler, and queue.
-*Jobs* refer to tasks for the HPC that wait in the queue, including resource requests - you can think of each resource request as a "job".
-The way the queue is ordered and the amount of time you wait to access the resources you ask for is a complicated topic that we will discuss later, but for now you can think of the queue as managing supply and demand.
+*Jobs* refer to tasks for the HPC that wait in the queue, including resource requests - you can think of each resource request as a *job*.
+The way the queue is ordered and the amount of time you will wait in the queue is a complicated topic that we will discuss later, but for now you can think of the queue as a method for the scheduler to manage supply and demand.

 In general, there are two ways to request resources on the command line:
-1. Interactively: You get access to a compute node where you can time in commands in real time, the same way you would on your local workstation.
+1. Interactively: You request access to a compute node where you can type in commands in real time, the same way you would on your local workstation.
-   You may have to wait in the queue to access the compute node interactively.
+   You may have to wait in the queue to access a compute node interactively.

 2. Job submission: You write a list of instructions and send them off the queue in a job submission script, which are